Fingolfin7/SoftriteAPI/README.md

 3. Install the requirements using `pip install -r requirements.txt`
 4. Run the server using `python manage.py runserver`
 5. Navigate to `http://127.0.0.1:8000/` to view the admin/support page

-## Other Requirements

-You need to have Java installed on your computer to get the scraper to work properly.
-You can download java from here: https://www.java.com/download/ie_manual.jsp This should automatically add Java to your system's PATH.
-You might need to restart your computer for this to take effect.